jnoms/SAT/README.md

 - number of disordered residues
 - number of intermediate residues (neither ordered or disordered)
 - total number of residues
+- there_is_a_domain: yes or no. This checks that there is at least one stretech of continuous residues that have ordered pLDDTs.
+The required stretch size is args.check_for_domain_len
 <!-- RICH-CODEX hide_command: true -->
 ![`poetry run .github/tmp/sat_codex.py struc_disorder -h`](.github/img/struc_disorder.png)